 Carpenter Bee Kit -Organic (May Ship To All States)

-The Carpenter Bee Kit Organic has Harmonix Insecticide, Evergreen Dust, and the B&G Bulb Dust-R Duster M1150 ( with curved tip).
+The Carpenter Bee Kit Organic has Essentria IC3 Insecticide Concentrate, Evergreen Dust, and the B&G 1150 Duster ( with curved tip).

 - Evergreen Dust is a botanical insecticide with Pyrethrin 1%.
 Evergreen Pyrethrum Dust is listed by OMRI certified organic.
 May be used indoors or outdoors and in food handling or feed areas.
 Controls over 230 insect pests (see label) including bed bugs and lasts 6 months.

-- B&G Bulb Dust-R M1150 is a heavy duty bulb duster that hold 1 cup of dust or granules.
-It has extension tubes and a curved tip that is handy when dusting carpenter bee holes.
+- B&G 1150 Duster is a heavy-duty bulb duster that holds 14 oz dust or fine granules.
+It has a curved tip that is handy when dusting carpenter bee holes.

 Carpenter Bee Kit - Organic contains: